SoftHu/tos_avg/En/heart_4_1_1.md

 graph
 Start -->1751644127271263[<b>Speaker 👉 Kon:</b>

-It's really quiet here at night.
+It's really peaceful here at night.
-It all feels so sudden…
+This all feels like a beautiful dream…
-I still can't believe we found such a place to call home.]
+I can't believe we found such a nice place to call home.]
 1751644127271263 -->1751644142741856{ }
 1751644142741856 -->|You're welcome.|1751644159856997[<b>Speaker 👉 Kon:</b>

 Alright, alright.
-Fine, you're always doing the hard work.
+Fine, you did most of the heavy lifting.
-Why don't you work hard plowing those fields tomorrow, tough guy.]
+Why don't you start plowing those fields tomorrow, tough guy.]
 1751644142741856 -->|I'm excited to live here with you.|1751644168775014[<b>Speaker 👉 Kon:</b>

 My goodness, what's gotten into you?